By Abby Byrd of Little Miss Perfect

 Judge others harshly but unobtrusively.
 Scan the other tables for people who look like bigots.
 You can involve your children in this activity.
 You might call it “I Spy A Bigot” or some other fun-sounding name.
 When you find these bigots, glare at them and spend a few moments contemplating your moral superiority.
 (Hint: It’s probably those old fat people.
 That Chevy truck with the NRA sticker must be theirs.
 Troglodytes.)

 Reflect.
-We tried honoring the LGBT people by reflecting on their trials while we’re eating, but that was a downer.
+We tried honoring the LGBTQ people by reflecting on their trials while we’re eating, but that was a downer.
 Instead, we prefer to imagine gay sex.
 Try it!
 You can do this in whatever way is comfortable for you.
 Perhaps man-on-man during the nuggets and woman-on-woman during the fries?
 Think about various bisexual configurations anytime.
 Don’t forget transgender people.
 If you can’t fit them in during the main meal, at least devote a few minutes to watching a gender reassignment surgery on YouTube while you’re enjoying a shake for dessert.

 Give back.
-Every time you indulge in Chick-fil-A, hop online and donate to an organization that supports LGBT rights.
+Every time you indulge in Chick-fil-A, hop online and donate to an organization that supports LGBTQ rights.
 It’s the sociological equivalent of erasing your carbon footprint.
 And don’t worry—whatever organization you choose won’t be able to see how greasy your fingers are as you navigate their website, Judas.

 Resist the power of advertising.
 Instead of allowing your children to be mindlessly controlled by corporations, teach them to respect all human beings.
 For example, note how we cleverly altered this book one of our staffers got with a Chick-fil-A kids meal: